CZ-NIC/yangson/docs/instance.rst

    .. method:: put_member(name: InstanceName, value: Union[RawValue, \
 	       Value], raw: bool = False) -> InstanceNode

-      Return a new instance node that is an exact copy of the receiver, except that its member *name* gets the value from the *value* argument.
+      Return receiver's member *name* with a new value specified by the *value* argument.
 The *raw* flag has to be set to ``True`` if *value* is a :term:`raw value`.